sri-1729/apiTestForNote_maker/README.md

-# This is tests for api of Note_maker
+# Thesr are tests for api of Note_maker